DenizGezgin/Semantic-Image-Recognition-using-Ontologies/README.md

 # Semantic-Image-Recognition-using-Ontologies
-owledge base populated with individual entities (Kulmanov et al., 2021).
+Ontologies provide a framework for describing a knowledge base populated with individual entities.
 By harnessing the power of ontologies, we have developed a fully semantic model tailored to the task of labeling frog images.
-Our model achieved an impressive overall accuracy of 81%.
+Our model achieved an overall accuracy of 81%.